theepicviolin/LibreWolfCustomization/README.md

  - `shimmer.disable-compact-winctr-buttons` - toggle true to revert the compact window control buttons to default
  - `shimmer.dont-expand-selected-tab` - toggle true to disable the effect of expanding the active tab when there are many tabs open
  - `shimmer.shimmer.hide-sidebar-button` - toggle true to hide the "show sidebars" button

- some of the usual buttons that appear on the right-click context menu are hidden. right now you can change them at the top of `userChrome.css`. i will maybe later introduce `about:config` variables for easier customization

-you can also change some css variables there such as `--shimmer-tab-max-width`, `--shimmer-tab-min-width` and `--shimmer-tab-selected-width`, among others

 ## maintaining
  please keep in mind that i won't always have time to fix a problem created by a new version of firefox in a day. if you'd like to create a pull request, feel free to do so. if you find any issues, please report them at the "issues" tab on github.